Importing Employee Work Hours (Custom Format)

-- Import Method 01: Work Hours: Available for the Earning Items screen only, this special method gives you the ability to import time sheet records from third party systems via a comma separated value file (.CSV).
-This import method is described in the tutorial on this page.
+- Method 01: Work Hours (Custom Format): Available for the Earning Items screen only, this special method gives you the ability to import time sheet records from any third-party system via a comma separated value file (.CSV).
+This method is described in the tutorial on this page.

-- Import Method 02: Table Import: Available for all program screens, this import method is generic and allows you to specify a comma-separated spreadsheet file that can be used to update (replace) the data in the main table on each screen.
-Refer to the Importing Importing Data from a Spreadsheet (.CSV) File tutorial for more information on this method.
+- Method 02: Generic Table Import: Available for all program screens, this generic import method allows you to specify a comma-separated spreadsheet file that can be used to update (replace) the data in the main table on each screen.
+Refer to the Importing Data from a Spreadsheet (.CSV) File tutorial for more information on this method.

-As mentioned above, the following tutorial will use the "Work Hours" import method to import the employee work hours.
+As mentioned above, the following tutorial will use the "Custom" method to import the employee work hours.
 We will import hours for three sample employees using a comma delimited spreadsheet file (.CSV).